 MEDIA related to the CENSUS OF MODERN GREEK LITERATURE

-Preparation for the Greek Bicentennial celebration in 2021
+Participating in the Greek Bicentennial celebration of 2021

 BROCHURE Credits: Catherine Wechsler, Graphics, Media Technology Services, Boston College -- design Andrea Frank, Curator of Visual Resources, Fine Arts Department, Boston College -- advice on copyright for included photos Chris Soldt, Graphics, Media Technology Services, Boston College -- editing